 Your vegetable garden will need 4-8 hours of full sunlight.
 Of course, each plant has slightly different needs, but as a general rule of thumb 4-8 hours of direct sunlight is great for a healthy garden.
 Every plant is different.
 Most leafy vegetables need the least amount of sunlight (about 4 hours will do), and your root vegetables like carrots and beets will need a good 6 hours.
 Your vines, melons, fruit veggies like tomatoes, cucumbers, squash, peppers, etc. will need the most sunlight.

 Keep in mind that the temperature and soil conditions will also need to be considered.
-Four to eight hours of full sun here in the 100 degree Texas heat is different than 4-8 hours of full sun in Canada because the temperature is so different.
-In hot climates like Texas 4-8 hours may be a little too much and may cause the plants to burn.
+Four to eight hours of full sun here in the 100 degrees Texas heat is different than 4-8 hours of full sun in Canada because the temperature is so different.
+In hot climates like Texas, 4-8 hours maybe a little too much and may cause the plants to burn.

 How do I prepare soil for a vegetable garden?